walshbr/introduction-to-text-analysis/issues/google_ngram.md

 > Where is this data coming from?

 The Google NGram Viewer offers a dropdown menu where you can select a corpus for study.
 Our results would look a lot different depending on which corpus we selected.
 The corpora for these options are pulled from the Google Books scanning project.
+This raises a number of difficulties.
+For one, the corpus only has one copy of each book in its dataset.
+So things do not get scaled for circulation or popularity.
+An book that only sells one copy becomes weighted the same as a book that sells a thousand copies: they both become a single copy according to their methods.

 This search only accounts for single words, but there Language changes over time.